CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ![Launch-virtual-Desktop](images/desktop/desktop-6.png)

 ### RStudio in SD Desktop

-To access RStudio in SD Desktop open the terminal in your virtual Desktop and launch RStudio with:
+To access RStudio in SD Desktop, open the terminal in your virtual Desktop and launch RStudio with:

 ```text
 start-rstudio-server
 ```

-This will return a URL and a service specific password:
+This will return a URL and a service-specific password:

 ```
 RStudio Server - Sensitive Data Desktop Edition